CAMEO-22/CoSRec/README.md

 ### Scripts

-This directory holds the scripts needed to process the Amazon Reviews dataset and obtain its filtered version (AR-filtered).
+This directory holds the subdirectory 'generation' which contains the scripts used to generate the conversations and the script needed to process the Amazon Reviews dataset, obtaining its filtered version (AR-filtered).

 #### How to Run

+##### Catalogue Pre-processing (AR-filtered)
 To run the catalogue preprocessing script it is necessary to specify some arguments:
 - threshold_too_short_description: the minimum length of the description field of a product to consider it as a valid product (default: 10).
 - threshold_english_title_ascii: the percentage of characters in the title of a product that neeed to be standard-ASCII characters to consider the product as a valid product (default: 0.5).